Hiking Mount Langley - California 14er 2024 Trail Guide

 For the rock climbers out there, there are even a couple of more technical routes leading to the summit of Mount Langley.

-However you tackle it, Mount Langley makes for a great beginner 14,000 foot peak hike, and should be at the top of your peak-bagging list!
+However you tackle it, Mount Langley makes for a great beginner 14,000 foot peak hike, and should definitely be on your peak-bagging list!

 Ironically though, it took me two attempts to get to the summit of Mount Langley.
 Back in 2015, I attempted Mount Langley as my first solo backpacking trip.
 Long story short, I had a great solo backpacking trip, but had to turn around because there was too much snow on the summit, and I wasn’t prepared for that at the time.